 Mostly, laxatives are taken by mouth (orally).
-In some cases, your doctor may prefer to treat your constipation by giving medication via the anus (back passage).
-But the choice of laxative usually depends on: what you would prefer, the symptoms of constipation that you have, how severe your constipation is, the possible side-effects of the laxative, your other medical conditions, and cost.
+In some cases, your doctor may prefer to treat your constipation by giving medication via the back passage (anus).
+But the choice of laxative usually depends on various factors.
+These include what you would prefer, the symptoms of constipation that you have, how severe your constipation is, the possible side-effects of the laxative, your other medical conditions, and cost.
 As a general rule:

 - Treatment with a bulk-forming laxative is usually tried first.

-- If faeces remain hard despite using a bulk-forming laxative, then an osmotic laxative tends to be tried, or used in addition to a bulk-forming laxative.
+- If stools (faeces) remain hard despite using a bulk-forming laxative then an osmotic laxative tends to be tried, or used in addition to a bulk-forming laxative.

-- If faeces are soft but you still find them difficult to pass then a stimulant laxative may be added in.
+- If stools are soft but you still find them difficult to pass then a stimulant laxative may be added in.

 If you are pregnant or breast-feeding there are a number of laxatives that are thought to be safe to take.
 If you do need to take a laxative when you are pregnant or breast-feeding you should always ask your doctor or pharmacist for advice about which one you should use.